Getting Access

 Check status

-Section titled “Check status”wh auth statusShows your identity, auth method (device flow, piped token, or WH_TOKEN environment variable), and token expiry.
+Section titled “Check status”wh auth statusShows all profiles with their identity, auth method (device flow, piped token, or WH_TOKEN environment variable), token expiry, and API endpoint.
+Use --profile <name> to check a specific profile.

 Log out

-Section titled “Log out”wh auth logoutClears saved tokens from ~/.warmhub/auth.json.
+Section titled “Log out”wh auth logoutRemoves the default profile’s saved tokens from ~/.warmhub/auth.json.
+Use --profile <name> to log out a specific profile.
+Other profiles are not affected.
 If WH_TOKEN is set as an environment variable, unset it separately.

 The WH_TOKEN Environment Variable